 You can secure Multisite with Multiple Domains using a Multi-Domain (SAN) SSL certificate.
-You can request a certificate for a main domain, and add other domain names as an additional Subject Alternative Names (SANs).
+You can request a certificate for the main domain, and add other domain names as additional Subject Alternative Names (SANs).

 https://example.com (main domain)

-Selecting SSL certificate is based on your business requirement as well as type of WP Multisite opted.
+Selecting an SSL certificate is based on your business requirement as well as the type of WP Multisite opted.
 Each type of WordPress Multisite offers diverse benefits.
-More number of websites in the Multisite Network, difficult to secure it.
-Enabling HTTPS for your WordPress Multisite Network helps to prevent an Man-in-the-middle (MITM) Attack.
+More number of websites in the Multisite Network, difficult to secure.
+Enabling HTTPS for your WordPress Multisite Network helps to prevent a Man-in-the-middle (MITM) Attack.

 Enable SSL Certificate in WordPress Multisite Network